 Figma Keyboard Shortcuts

 Figma's shortcuts lean heavily on single letters for tool switching, much like Photoshop, since both come from a tradition of keeping the dominant hand free on a mouse or trackpad while the other hand selects tools.
 What sets Figma apart is how much of its shortcut set is about layout and alignment rather than freehand drawing — auto layout, component instances, and constraint-based resizing are first-class citizens with their own dedicated keys, reflecting that most Figma work is structured interface design rather than illustration.
 Because Figma runs in the browser as well as as a desktop app, a handful of shortcuts are reserved by the browser itself and need adjusting or avoiding depending on which version you're using.
+Prototyping — wiring frames together with interactive connections to simulate a working app or website — sits on top of the same canvas as static design work, and its shortcuts are mostly about switching between Design and Prototype modes and previewing the result quickly, rather than a completely separate toolset.
+The shortcuts below are grouped by tool switching, layout and alignment, working with reusable components, and building and previewing prototypes.

 Tools